H Collins and T Khaitan eds, Foundations of Indirect Discrimination Law (Hart, 2017)

 21 Pages Posted: 9 Jan 2017 Last revised: 20 Aug 2017

 Date Written: January 5, 2017

-Is indirect discrimination liability more like an affirmative action programme or like the tort of negligence?
+Is indirect discrimination liability akin to an affirmative action programme or more like the tort of negligence?
 Is it a redistributive measure or a corrective one?
-Is it best characterized as ‘public law’ or law ‘private law’?
+Is it best characterized as ‘public law’ or ‘private law’?
 Does it seek to protect groups or individuals?
 In this paper, we will argue that liability for indirect discrimination occupies a middle ground between these supposedly settled legal categories, combining features of both items in each dichotomy.
 It is this seemingly unstable and somewhat unfamiliar middle position that partially explains the persisting doubts expressed regarding the legitimacy of indirect discrimination liability.

 Keywords: discrimination law theory, indirect discrimination, corrective justice, distributive justice, jurisprudence

 Suggested Citation: Suggested Citation

 Khaitan, Tarunabh and Steel, Sandy, Wrongs, Group Disadvantage, and the Legitimacy of Indirect Discrimination Law (January 5, 2017).
 H Collins and T Khaitan eds, Foundations of Indirect Discrimination Law (Hart, 2017).
 Available at SSRN: https://ssrn.com/abstract=2894485 or http://dx.doi.org/10.2139/ssrn.2894485